balusena/jenkins-for-devops/04-Jenkins Types of Projects/Jenkins Types of Projects.md

 [Pipeline] End of Pipeline
 Finished: SUCCESS
 ```
-**2.Creating Jenkins job by using list.py file present in git and github (Pipeline Project) without using Jenkinsfile:**
+### 2.Creating Jenkins job by using list.py file present in git and github (Pipeline Project) without using Jenkinsfile

 ### 1.Create a file list.py in github
 ```